ikoujar/flight-right/README.md

 docker compose up
 ```

+Open http://localhost:3003 with your browser to see the result.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.